rafaeltg/the-comics/README.md

 ### Running without Docker:
 * Requirements:
     * Python (developed and tested with version 2.7)
+    * pip package (developed and tested with version 9.0.7)

 * Run the following commands on the project root folder: